Last shadow ∙∙

 But darkness is only temporary and does not last.
-The darkness is vanquished by the light
+The light conquers the darkness.

 Genesis 1:3 Then God said, “Let there be light”; and there was light.

 It was the enemy’s time.
 The evil one executed his wicked plan.
 The enemy thought he could destroy the Lord of Life and thwart the Father’s eternal redemptive plan.
 What a totally irrational, if not insane, idea!
 Can anyone kill the Lord of Life?
+He is life itself.
+All life in the universe is His creation.
 But evil minds, even very powerful ones, are twisted.

 Yet, that was the enemy’s plan.
 “In that hour the evil powers of darkness, Satan and his henchmen (men and spirits alike) are being permitted by God to bring the Son of the Highest down into the grip of humiliation, suffering, and death” (Geldenhuys).

-The Father has ordained in His infinite wisdom that now and then darkness will have its hour.
-But it is only an hour and it will indeed pass.
-What the Father has decided will certainly come to pass.
+The Father has ordained in His infinite wisdom that darkness will have its hour now and then.
+But it is only an hour, and it will indeed pass.
+What the Father has decided will undoubtedly come to pass.
 His eternal plan cannot be thwarted by any created force.
 Resistance is futile.